Szehra17/Quiz-App/README.md

 Installation

-Fork the repository
-Clone the repository to your local machine
+Fork the repository and clone the repository to your local machine